dart-archive/dart-samples/recipes/src/core/strings.md

 A StringBuffer represents a more efficient way of combining strings than `concat()`.
 See the "Concatenating Strings" recipe for a description of `concat()`.

+## Converting between string characters and numbers

+### Problem

+You want to convert string characters into code units and back.

+### Solution

+Use `string.codeUnits()` to access the sequence of Unicode UTF-16 code units that make up a string:

+    'Dart'.codeUnits.toList(); // [68, 97, 114, 116]

+     var smileyFace = '\u263A';
+     smileyFace.codeUnits.toList(); // [9786]

+The number 9786 represents the code unit '\u263A'.

+Use the `runes` getter to access a string's code points:

+	'Dart'.runes.toList(); // [68, 97, 114, 116]

+     smileyFace.runes.toList(); // [9786]

+### Discussion

+Notice that using `runes` and `codeUnits()` produces identical results in the examples above.
+That is because each character in both 'Dart' and `smileyFace` fits within 16 bits, resulting in a code unit corresponding neatly with a code point.

+Consider an example where a character cannot be represented within 16-bits, the Unicode character for a Treble clef ('\u{1F3BC}').
+This character consists of a surrogate pair: '\uD83C', '\uDFBC'.
+Getting the numerical value of this character using `codeUnits()` produces the following result:

+    var clef = '\u{1F3BC}';
+	clef.codeUnits.toList(); // [55356, 57276]

+The numbers 55356 and 57276 represent the surrogate pair, '\uD83C' and '\uDFBC', respectively.

+Using `runes` produces this result:

+    clef.runes.toList(); // [127932]

+The number 127932 represents the code point '\u1F3BC'.

+#### Using codeUnitAt() to access individual characters

+To access the 16-Bit UTF-16 code unit at a particular index, use `codeUnitAt()`:

+    smileyFace.codeUnitAt(0); // 9786

+    clef.codeUnitAt(0); // 55356
+	clef.codeUnitAt(1); // 57276

+Notice that in either call to `clef.codeUnitat()`, the values returned represent strings that are only one half of a UTF-16 surrogate pair.
+These are not valid UTF-16 strings.

+#### Converting numerical values to strings

+You can generate a new string from code units using the factory `String.fromCharCodes(charCodes)`:

+	new String.fromCharCodes([68, 97, 114, 116]); // 'Dart'

+    var heart = '\u2661';
+	new String.fromCharCodes([73, 32, 9825, 32, 76, 117, 99, 121]);
+	// 'I $heart Lucy'

+The charCodes can be UTF-16 code units or runes.

+The Unicode character for a Treble clef is '\u{1F3BC}', with a rune value of 127932.
+Passing either code units, or a code point to `String.fromCharCodes()` produces the `clef` string:

+	new String.fromCharCodes([55356, 57276]); // clef
+	new String.fromCharCodes([127932]), // clef

+You can use the `String.fromCharCode()` factory to convert a single code unit to a string:

+	new String.fromCharCode(127932), // clef

+Creating a string with only one half of a surrogate pair is permitted, but not recommended.